MavenWare/ChunkShield/README.md

 # ChunkShield
 Feature-Rich Lightweight Protection for entity/block limits per chunk, including named entities.

+Supports: 1.21.x

+*Backport Requests will cost $20 and will be made public upon release as my guarantee.*

 ## "But Paper/Spigot already do this"
 > - Chunkshield precisely aims to address the areas that Paper/Spigot neglect.
 > - Where ClearLagg failed, ChunkShield succeeds.